AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 One of the ways to create items for a standalone legend is calling the {api:anychart.standalones.Legend#itemsSource}itemsSource(){api} method with an array of source items as a parameter.
 Normally, it takes an array of charts, which allows [binding one legend to multiple charts](../Common_Settings/Legend/Standalone_Legend#item_=_series_/_point).

 In AnyStock, this method requires specifying an array of plots – thus, the legend is linked to **multiple plots**.
-Legend items, created automatically, represent the series of these plots.
+Legend items, created automatically, represent the series on these plots.

 In the sample below, there is a Stock chart with two series on different plots and a single legend, each legend item representing a series: